 Alternatively, players may make an “X” shape with their fingers and arms.
 Players in live-action games may also use this method.

-For further reading about content calibration in games, check out the following:
+For further reading and resources about content calibration in games, check out the following: